Premier Date: October 12, 2005

 A fan wrote in and asked a follow up question: “Does the color of a car affect the way it heats up?”.
 The MythBusters used two identical cars, one black the other white and left them both out in the summer heat with thermometers in both.
 By mid-afternoon the black car had heated up to a temperature of 135 °F while the white car topped off at 126 °F, almost 10 degrees cooler.

-The fundamental flaw in the MythBusters’ test was that the point where the drag becomes powerful enough to inhibit a car’s performance with windows down was inside their 45 – 55mph margin at 50mph.
-Going less than 50mph it is more efficient to leave your windows down, but going greater than 50mph it is more efficient to use your A/C.
+The flaw in the original test was that the point where the drag becomes powerful enough to inhibit a car’s performance with windows down was inside their 45 to 55 mph margin.
+Going less than 50 mph, it is more efficient to leave your windows down, but going faster more efficient to use your A/C.